How Many Times Can a Listing Agent List a Property? Complete Guide to MLS Rules & Relisting Strategies

 The relationship between a listing agent and a property seller forms the foundation that determines how many times a property can be listed.
 These agreements aren’t just formalities—they’re legally binding contracts that outline specific rights and obligations for both parties.

-When you sign a listing agreement with your agent, you’re essentially granting them the exclusive right to market and sell your property for a specified period.
+When you sign a listing agreement with a real estate professional, you’re essentially granting them the exclusive right to market and sell your property for a specified period.
 This exclusivity is what prevents you from working with multiple agents simultaneously (in most cases) and also governs the relisting process.

 Most real estate professionals will tell you that listing agreements don’t explicitly limit the number of times an agent can list your property.
 Instead, they focus on the timeframe during which the agent has authority to do so.